York, the Empire State

 Perinton Quilt Guild - Meets 1st and 3rd Mondays at 7 pm, from the third Monday of September through third Monday of May at Perinton Community Center, 1350 Turk Hill Rd, Fairport, NY.
 Quilt Show every other year in May.
 Approximately 60 members.
 Dues are %25 annually.
 We have challenges, retreats, classes, speakers, and a biannual raffle quilt to benefit charity. firstname.lastname@example.org

-Heart in Hand Quilt Guild of the Finger Lakes has about 40 members.
-We meet the 2nd Monday (business, show & tell) and 4th Monday (program) evenings, from September through June, 6:30pm at the Cobblestone Arts Center 1622 Route 332, Farmington, NY 14425.
-We participate in service projects and hold a quilt show every 3 years. (show in 2013) Annual dues are $20. email@example.com
+Heart in Hand Quilt Guild of the Finger Lakes has about 40 members, at all quilting levels.
+We meet the 2nd Monday (business meeting or sit/sew/socialize) and the 4th Monday (program) evenings at 630 Crowley Road, Farmington, NY 14425.
+We participate in service projects and hold a quilt show every 3 years, the next show will be in 2016.
+Annual dues are $20. email@example.com

 Towpath Quilt Guild, P.O.
 Box 188, Fayetteville, NY 13066.
 Meets the second Tuesday of each month at the United Methodist Church of Fayetteville, New York, The 90 plus membership includes inexperienced quilters as well as master quilters.
 The /guild maintains a comprehensive lending library.
 The Guild presents programs and workshops by well-known quilting teachers, engages in a number of projects for local agencies, and holds a quilt Show every two years.
 Annual dues are $20.
 We are a member of the New York Quilters' Consortium.
 For more information contact Musiqui@aol.com or Petedolly@aol.com